MicrosoftDocs/learn/learn-pr/wwl-sci/implement-windows-10-security-enhancements-with-microsoft-defender-for-endpoint/includes/3-enable-attack-surface-reduction-rules.md

 Whenever a rule is triggered, a notification will be displayed on the device.
 You can customize the notification with your company details and contact information.
 The notification also displays within the Microsoft Defender Security Center and the Microsoft 365 security center.

-## Configure ASR rules
+## Configure attack surface reduction rules

-You can set ASR rules for devices running any of the following editions and versions of Windows:
+You can set these rules for devices running any of the following editions and versions of Windows:

 - Windows 10 Pro, version 1709 or later
 - Windows 10 Enterprise, version 1709 or later